chef-boneyard/chef-web-docs-2016/includes_openstack/includes_openstack_deployment.rst

    * - :doc:`Operating Systems </openstack_deployment_os>`
      - Operating system configuration and settings
    * - :doc:`Chef Requirements </openstack_deployment_chef>`
-     - Supported Chef versions and requirements
+     - Supported versions and requirements
    * - :doc:`Images for Glance </openstack_deployment_images>`
      - Source and mirror images for use by the Image Service